 Conservation is a necessary component of many archaeological projects.
-The American Institute for Conservation has a free referral service open to the public, as well as brochures to help investigators choose a conservation professional.
+The American Institute for Conservation (American Institute for Conservation & Foundation for Advancement in Conservation) has a free referral service open to the public, as well as brochures to help investigators choose a conservation professional.
 SCIAA may also be contacted for advice and consultation.